Dog Breed Directory

 Owner Suitability

-Pembroke Welsh Corgis are big dogs in small packages—intelligent, energetic, and full of personality.
-They need owners who understand that their short legs don't equate to low energy; they require regular exercise and mental stimulation to prevent boredom behaviors.
-Their herding instincts are strong, so expect them to try to organize your household.
-Early training is essential to manage their tendency to bark and their sometimes-stubborn streak.
-Be prepared for year-round shedding that requires regular grooming.
-With proper care, training, and exercise, they're incredibly loyal, affectionate companions who will keep you entertained with their antics and devotion.
+P Pembroke Welsh Corgis are big dogs in small packages—intelligent, energetic, and full of personality.
+Despite their short legs, they need regular exercise and mental stimulation.
+Their strong herding instincts may lead them to 'organize' your household, and early training is essential to manage barking and stubbornness.
+Expect year-round shedding despite regular grooming.
+With proper care, they're loyal, affectionate companions.

 Stats: